IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 If the player decides to leave the dungeon, they cannot try the same dungeon again.
 Instead, a new one will be generated.
 The number of rooms in the dungeon is decided randomly from a distribution.

+The curses of a cursed dungeon are randomly picked from a list and shown to the player beofre entering.
+The player can reroll the curses up to 2 times.
+If the player clears any generated dungeon, they get all rerolls back.

+##### Posible Curses

+- player cannot use skill 3
+- player can only use skill 1
+- monsters have 20/40/60/80/100 % more hp/damage
+- x % more monsters
+- dungeon contains 2 bosses in the final room

 ## 2.3.
 Nonfunctional requirements

 Use component based architecture if possible.